Fox Glacier

 Fox Glacier (Te Moeka o Tuawe; officially Fox Glacier / Te Moeka o Tuawe) is an 11.7 km (2022) temperate maritime glacier located in Westland Tai Poutini National Park on the West Coast of New Zealand's South Island.
+Covering about 32 km^{2} including its tributaries, Fox Glacier is the third largest glacier in New Zealand.
 Like nearby Franz Josef Glacier, Fox Glacier is one of the most accessible glaciers in the world, with a terminal face as low as 300 m above sea level, close to the village of Fox Glacier.
 It is a major tourist attraction and about 1000 people daily visit it during high tourist season.

 Naming

 The glacier is known by local Māori as Te Moeka o Tuawe ('The bed of Tuawe').
 According to oral tradition, Hine Hukatere loved climbing in the mountains and persuaded her lover Tuawe to climb with her.
 Tuawe was a less experienced climber than Hine Hukatere but loved to accompany her, until an avalanche swept him from the peaks to his death.
 Hine Hukatere was broken-hearted and her many, many tears flowed down the mountain.
-Rangi the Sky Father took pity on her and froze them to form the glacier now known as Franz Josef; the glacier now known as Fox marks Tuawe's resting place.
+Rangi the Sky Father took pity on her and froze them to form the glacier now known as Franz Josef / Kā Roimata o Hine Hukatere; the glacier now known as Fox marks Tuawe's resting place.

 In 1857 local Māori led Pākehā Leonard Harper and Edwin Fox to both glaciers, the first Europeans to see them.
 In 1865, German geologist Julius von Haast was the first to explore and survey the glaciers at the head of this valley, and named them Victoria and Albert, after the queen and her consort.
 The Victoria Glacier kept its name, but the lower part of the Albert Glacier was renamed in 1872 after a visit by then Premier of New Zealand Sir William Fox.

 Explorer Charlie Douglas had already visited the glacier himself in the 1860s, looking for a cow.
 "In those ancient days I did not pay much attention to the glaciers," he later wrote.

 With the passage of the Ngāi Tahu Claims Settlement Act 1998, the glacier's name changed once again to Fox Glacier / Te Moeka o Tuawe.